Home

 Story continues under advertisement

-The Canadian authorities announced the closure of the embassy on February 12 attributable to concerns over a Russian invasion.
-The embassy first moved to the jap metropolis of Lviv and then to Poland.
+The Canadian authorities introduced the closure of the embassy on February 12 as a result of concerns over a Russian invasion.
+The embassy first moved to the eastern city of Lviv after which to Poland.

-However, the flag-raising ceremony briefly went awry when the chosen flagpole’s mechanisms failed and the group were pressured around the facet of the building to strive once more.
+Nonetheless, the flag-raising ceremony briefly went awry when the chosen flagpole’s mechanisms failed and the group had been compelled across the aspect of the building to attempt again.

-“This flag got here down on February 13 and we’re really glad to be elevating it again above the Canadian embassy,” Trudeau mentioned.
+“This flag got here down on February 13 and we’re really glad to be raising it again above the Canadian embassy,” Trudeau mentioned.

-“Having our Canadian flag fly over the streets of Kyiv as soon as again is just another testomony to the strength and solidarity of Canadians and Ukrainians and the way we proceed to be with them.”
+“Having our Canadian flag fly over the streets of Kyiv as soon as again is simply another testament to the power and solidarity of Canadians and Ukrainians and how we proceed to be with them.”

-"Having the Canadian flag fly over the streets of Kyiv once again is yet one more testomony to the strength and solidarity of Canadians and Ukrainians” pic.twitter.com/ZfqlAlybQT
+"Having the Canadian flag fly over the streets of Kyiv once again is yet one more testament to the energy and solidarity of Canadians and Ukrainians” pic.twitter.com/ZfqlAlybQT

 — Ashleigh Stewart (@Ash_Stewart_) Might 8, 2022